Cooked up OEE formula – why it’s a bad idea

 Recipes for cooking up OEE formula

-In the Availability part of the formula for OEE calculation, do not consider setup change times as downtime, because “How can you consider this a downtime ?
+In Availability in the OEE calculation formula, do not consider setup change times as downtime, because “How can you consider this a downtime ?
 After one batch of parts is done, you have to do a setup change and it takes time, right ?
 So it’s actually part of the cycle”.
 The taste: Maybe you can reduce a 2 hour setup time to 15 minutes by the use of quick change tooling, or by using a tool presetter, or by work and tool offset probes.
 You’ll never do this, because you have hidden this downtime waste forever and will never know that it exists.

-In the Performance part of the formula for calculation of OEE, make the part change time a part of the cycle time, because “How can you consider this a downtime ?
+In Performance in the OEE calculation formula, make the part change time a part of the cycle time, because “How can you consider this a downtime ?
 You have to unload the completed part and load a new part, right ?
 So it’s actually part of the cycle”.
 The taste: Maybe you can reduce the part change time by using a pallet changer, or with better and faster clamps on the fixture, a better and faster crane, or a robot.
 You’ll never do this, because you have hidden this manufacturing downtime waste forever and will never know that it exists.

-This is the key tenet of LEAN – be honest about your wastes.
+This is the key tenet of LEAN – be honest about the wastes reported by your OEE monitoring system.
 Do not hide them.

 Etc